docprofsky/i18n-web-translate/README.md

 This is a tool for translating i18n files in a JSON format automatically using Google Translate.

-To run this run `python i18n-translate.py path/to/file lang-to-translate-to` The language to translate to is the two letter code for the language (Spanish is es).
+To run this run `python i18n-translate.py path/to/file target-language input-language` The target language to translate to is the language tag (Spanish is es).
+The input language is the language that the input file is in.

 # Pre-requisites
 ## Python 2